ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 in this document are to be interpreted as in {{!URI=RFC3986}}.

-The terms "node", "alias node", "anchor" and "named anchor" in this document are to be intepreded as in [YAML].
+The terms "node", "alias node", "anchor" and "named anchor" in this document are to be interpreted as in [YAML].

 ## Fragment identification {#application-yaml-fragment}